Linkedin Tag

 Why c/side is more secure

-We also store every version of the script’s content for feature review and to update our detection mechanisms, a mix of our AI/LLM and various other detection mechanisms that are continuously updated.
+We also store every version of the script’s content for feature review and to update our detection mechanisms.
+We use a mix of AI/LLM and other advanced methods, that are continuously improved.

 In short, our free tier offers more in both usage and protection than Imperva’s Client-side Protection tool on Enterprise.